bobsanjo/PRIV/key_value_service_user_defined_functions_23Jun2024.md

     *   How often do you expect to update your UDF?
 What is the accepted latency for the code update?
     *   Do you need multiple versions of UDFs to co-exist?
 What is the use case?

-3. Write your UDF and test it out by following the [steps below](#running-the-key/value-server-with-a-udf).
+3. Write your UDF and test it out by following the [steps below](#running-the-key-value-server-with-a-udf).

     The key/value service repo also includes a tool to check the compatibility of UDFs without having to spin up a Key/Value server (see [testing section of the UDF guide](https://github.com/privacysandbox/fledge-key-value-service/blob/main/docs/generating_udf_files.md#3-test-the-udf-delta-file)).
     Note that the UDF feature does not yet include trust model enforcements.
 However, the principles are outlined in the [trust model explainer](https://github.com/privacysandbox/fledge-docs/blob/main/key_value_service_trust_model.md#design-principles) and should be followed to ensure compatibility with the final implementation.

-## Running the Key/Value server with a UDF
+## Running the Key Value server with a UDF

 1. Write the UDF Code snippet.